Week 11 Fantasy football rankings, picks, streamers, start-sit advice from proven model

 SportsLine's model reveals its Week 11 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 With just two teams on a bye, Week 11 Fantasy football lineups may look a little more robust after four squads had off last week.
-The likes of Ja'Marr Chase, Dak Prescott, Javonte Williams, Patrick Mahomes and Travis Kelce are back in action, but Kansas City receivers may not be too appealing as Week 11 Fantasy football picks.
-That's because the Chiefs are facing a Denver team which has allowed the fewest Fantasy points to wideouts, shutting down the likes of Ja'Marr Chase, Tee Higgins and A.J.
+The likes of Ja'Marr Chase, CeeDee Lamb, George Pickens, Patrick Mahomes and Tony Pollard are back in action, but Kansas City receivers may not be too appealing as Week 11 Fantasy football picks.
+That's because the Chiefs are facing a Denver team which has allowed the fewest Fantasy points to wideouts, shutting down the likes of Chase, Tee Higgins and A.J.
 Brown.
 Kansas City also won't have running back Isiah Pacheco (knee), giving Denver the ability to zero in on the passing game even more.

 Observing which defenses are more conducive to allowing lots of points and yards should be a part of every manager's Fantasy football strategy.
 If the likes of Hollywood Brown, Rashee Rice and Xavier Worthy stay on your bench, then you'll want to see what the Week 11 Fantasy football projections forecast for others on your roster.
 Before making your Week 11 Fantasy football picks, be sure to check out the Week 11 Fantasy football rankings from the proven computer model at SportsLine.